wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

 Search Guard gives you a robust security solution for your Elasticsearch integration.
 It covers from Filebeat/Logstash to Elasticsearch itself.

 This plugin has a great role base access system such X-Pack security does.
-Reading this guide you will learn how to securize all the connections between the Elastic stack components, creating users, defining roles and how to make the Wazuh app work fine with all this stuff.
+Reading this guide you will learn how to secure all the connections between the Elastic stack components, creating users, defining roles and how to make the Wazuh app work fine with all this stuff.

 Disable X-Pack security
 ^^^^^^^^^^^^^^^^^^^^^^^

-Currently it's not supported to use both integrations at the same time.
+Currently, it's not supported to use both integrations at the same time.
 If your environment is currently using any X-Pack security feature, you must disable it before continue reading this guide.

 For Elasticsearch you need to edit the file */etc/elasticsearch/elasticsearch.yml* in all your nodes and add the next line: